New CPR Guidelines

 IKEA Assembly Tips

-IKEAOne of the advantages of hosting Thanksgiving this year was that my parents stayed for a few days to help babysit.
+One of the advantages of hosting Thanksgiving this year was that my parents stayed for a few days to help babysit.
 My partner and I were able to run some errands, including a trip to IKEA, our favorite home-furnishing store.
-IKEA is fun with kids, too–in fact, it’s one of the most kid-friendly stores that’s not specifically a “kids’ store.”
-(More on this in another post.)
-This time, however, we were buying bookshelves.
-Big bookshelves, that tested the limits of our car and meant I had to drive, since my taller partner couldn’t drive with the seat pulled all the way forward.
-Going without our son gave us that much more room.
-When we got home, our son’s delight in playing with Grandma and Grandpa meant we also had time to assemble everything.
+IKEA is fun with kids, too—in fact, it’s one of the most kid-friendly stores that’s

 The Great Nursery-Rhyme Debate